Savannahmunn1996/Urban-Fog/README.md

 Completing this application was a great experience because I solved a real world issue and learned about many programming concepts such as:

 - Api fetching
-- Using Apis in general
+- Using Api's in general
 - web development principals

 ## Usage